idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 - Run nekRS with a given surface heat flux distribution from MOOSE.
 - Send surface temperature to MOOSE as a boundary condition.

-The above sequence is repeated until convergence of the overall domain.
+The above sequence is repeated until convergence of the coupled domain.
 For the very first time step, an initial condition should be set for `nek_temp`; this is done using a function with an arbitrary, but not wholly unrealistic, distribution for the fluid temperature.
 That function is then used as an initial condition with a `FunctionIC` object.